viethnguyen/goodreads-books/README.md

 Then the app can be accessed at `localhost:8000`.

-There is also instructions on how to run the app on Heroku.
+There are also instructions on how to run the app on Heroku.
 See more at `notes.md`.

 ## Others